atgreen/infragit/README.md

 # infragit

-Infragit is a git-centric CMDB for your IT environment, where everything is stored as plain text.
+Infragit is a plain text git-centric CMDB for your IT environment.

 This is an experimental work in progress.